+\textit{Conclusion}.
 We have here provided a simple but comprehensive answer to a long-standing question: how is a gravastar formed?
-Starting from the OS-collapse, we have embedded an expanding de-Sitter bubble within the collapsing dust sphere.
+Starting from the OS collapse, we have embedded an expanding de Sitter bubble within the collapsing dust sphere.
 As a result, the evolving spacetime is split into three different regions patched together by junction conditions guaranteeing the continuity of the induced metric.
 In this way, it is possible to combine the relevant Friedmann equations for the two regions into a master differential equation that describes the three families of solutions reflecting the possible outcomes of the collapse process.
-In particular, we have shown that, depending on the initial conditions, the de-Sitter expansion and dust collapse can either lead to black hole, to a non-equilibrium configuration, or to a static gravastar.
-This latter outcome requires a suitable tuning of the initial spatial curvature and energy density in the de-Sitter region, but there is an infinite family of initial conditions specified by a set of $(e_{\rm I}, | k_{\rm I} |)$ leading to the same static gravastar, although with different dynamics.
+In particular, we have shown that, depending on the initial conditions, the de Sitter expansion and dust collapse can either lead to a black hole, to a nonequilibrium configuration, or to a static gravastar.
+This latter outcome requires a fine-tuning of the initial spatial curvature and energy density in the de Sitter region, but there is an infinite family of initial conditions specified by a set of $(e_{\rm I}, | k_{\rm I} |)$ leading to the same static gravastar, although with different dynamics.

-More specifically, large values of $\vert k_{\rm I}\vert$ and small values of $e_{\rm I}$ lead to a de-Sitter bubble that expands with a nonzero but small initial velocity, which remains constant for most of the evolution before slowing down at gravastar formation.
-By contrast, small $\vert k_{\rm I}\vert$ and large $e_{\rm I}$ lead to a de-Sitter bubble that expands only at very late times and it does so in a very rapid manner.
-This latter case suggests an appealing scenario in which the collapse of matter takes place in a fully ordinary manner until the stellar surface is very close to $2M$, at which point the de-Sitter bubble can nucleate -- \eg as a result of quantum fluctuations, conformal anomaly~\cite{Mottola06, Mottola2023b, Mottola2025}, or instabilities in an anti-de-Sitter spacetime~\cite{Biasi2022} -- and very rapidly stops the collapsing dust surface, forming a gravastar.
+More specifically, large values of $\vert k_{\rm I}\vert$ and small values of $e_{\rm I}$ lead to a de Sitter bubble that expands with a nonzero but small initial velocity, which remains constant for most of the evolution before slowing down at gravastar formation.
+By contrast, small $\vert k_{\rm I}\vert$ and large $e_{\rm I}$ lead to a de Sitter bubble that expands only at very late times and it does so in a very rapid manner.
+This latter case suggests an appealing scenario in which the collapse of matter takes place in a fully ordinary manner until the stellar surface is very close to $2M$, at which point the de Sitter bubble can nucleate---\eg as a result of quantum fluctuations, conformal anomaly~\cite{Mottola06, Mottola2023b, Mottola2025}, or instabilities in an anti-de Sitter spacetime~\cite{Biasi2022}---and very rapidly stops the collapsing dust surface, forming a gravastar.
 Interestingly, because the whole process of gravastar formation cannot be superluminal, a maximum compactness of $\mathcal{C} \leq 3/8$ emerges for the dust sphere, above which the collapse cannot produce a gravastar but a black hole.